danielabar/meblog/src/markdown/rails-reject-nested-attributes.md

 [ActiveRecord::Associations::ClassMethods#has_one]((link unavailable))
 Note that the build_address method is not explicitly documented in the API docs, as it is dynamically generated based on the association name.
 However, the guides and API documentation explain the general behavior of association builders and the generation of these methods.
 * Diff between https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-fields_for and https://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-fields_for
+* Aside: A real app would have dropdowns for city/state/province/country but that's not the focus of this demo app